migliori/sublime-phpformbuilder/README.md

 `ctrl+alt+w` or `super+alt+w`

 ### using auto-completions
-start typing the name of the function, auto-complete list will appear.
+start typing the name of a PHP Form Builder function, the auto-complete list will appear.

+OR

+start typing "phpformbuilder" to show all the available completions

 ### using sublime text menu
 Tools -> PHP Form Builder -> Completions